Introduction

 Causes of IR

-- Obesity/Excessive fat (adipose tissue)-
+1. Obesity/Excessive fat (adipose tissue)

-One of the most important risk factors for IR is Obesity or excessive fat accumulation.
+One of the most important risk factors for IR is obesity or excessive fat accumulation.
 Possible mechanisms in different research studies suggest that excessive fat secret substances called Adipokines which are known to impair the targeted Insulin receptor tissues and cause IR.

 It has been suggested that obese individuals are associated with a greater rate of fatty acid breakdown and uptake compared with lean individuals, and this higher flux is postulated to be an important mediator of insulin resistance.

-- Lack of movement, exercise
+2. Lack of movement, exercise

 It is well established that exercise is associated with substantial improvement in insulin sensitivity.
-A single bout of moderate intensity exercise can increase the glucose uptake by at least 40%.The beneficial impact of daily exercise on insulin resistance would be magnified if associated with diminished body fat because exercise can influence the fat deposition in your tissues.
+A single bout of moderate intensity exercise can increase the glucose uptake by at around 40%.The beneficial impact of daily exercise on insulin resistance would be magnified if associated with diminished body fat because exercise can influence the fat deposition in your tissues.

-Individuals with diabetes due to insulin resistance can be reversed by habitual physical exercise.
+Individuals with diabetes due to insulin resistance can be reversed just by incorporating habitual physical exercise.
 As excess adiposity in the waistline contributes to insulin resistance, regular exercise assists in reduction of body fat, thus increasing cellular insulin sensitivity.

 Indeed, combined with the fact that modest exercise reduces the morbidity and mortality associated with cardiovascular disease and diabetes, it is an effective therapeutic strategy for reducing insulin resistance and, more importantly, improving overall quality of life and wellbeing.

-- Nutritional imbalance
+3. Nutritional imbalance

 Several nutritional insufficiencies can also ultimately lead to IR.
-Glucose toxicity or glucotoxicity is a condition resulting from untreated high blood sugar.
+Glucose toxicity or glucotoxicity is a condition leading from untreated high blood sugar.
 It is accepted that glucose toxicity is involved in the worsening of IR by affecting the secretion of β-cells.

 Glucotoxicity not only affects the secretion of pancreatic hormones but also participates in insulin resistance of insulin-sensitive tissues (liver, skeletal muscle, and adipose tissue).
 Oxidative stress is strongly suspected to be involved in glucotoxicity induced insulin resistance.